How to Register as Self-Employed with HMRC

 - Be the same as an existing trademark

 Some sole traders would like to protect the status and reputation of their trading name and so set up dormant companies.
-You can find out more about how to do this and how it can help in our article here.

 When you begin trading as a self-employed sole trader you will need to take on responsibilities that an employer would take on for the business and their employees.
 You will need to:

 - Keep accurate records of your business sales and expenses

 - Complete a self-assessment tax return every year

 - Pay income tax on your profits as well as Class 2 and Class 4 NI

 Do I need to tell HMRC if I stop being self-employed?

 There may come a time where you decide to cease trading as a sole trader.
 Maybe you are retiring; or the business has grown to a point where you decide to register it as a limited company; or you may decide to become an employee for a business instead.
 Whatever the reasons, when you stop being self-employed, it is important that you inform HMRC.

 To tell HMRC you are no longer self-employed you will need to complete this form on the government website.
 You will also have to complete a final self-assessment tax return and at this point may be eligible to claim certain tax reliefs such as Entrepreneurs’ Relief, overlap relief and terminal loss relief depending on your situation.